ClimateImpactLab/energy-code-release-2020/README.md

 On Windows: TO-DO

 7. This repo is tested with Stata/SE, and currently using the `stata-se` command to run stata scripts.
-If you're using the SE or MP versions of stata, please mass replace all occurences of `stata -b` in this repo with `stata-mp -b` or `stata -b` according to the version of your stata.
+If you're using other versionsof stata, please mass replace all occurences of `stata-se -b` in this repo with `stata-mp -b` or `stata -b` according to the version of your stata.
 If you're prompted `command not found` when trying to run `stata` commands from the console, install `stata(console)` for your machine according to stata official documentation that is available online.

 8. Setup for the whole repo is done, thanks for your patience!
 Now please follow the `README`s in each subdirectory to run each part of the analysis.